 Data are debugged, adjusted and quality guaranteed in relation to breakdowns on industry, sector and geography.
-Data for both the number of full-time employees and number of people with employee job is seasonally adjusted, broken down by both industry and sectors.
+Data for both the number of full-time employees and number of people with employee job is seasonally adjusted, broken down by both industry, sector and geography on residence.